 It would have been illegal to simply use the name "Rectangle" as the argument.
 The class name can only be a receiver.

-If you don't know the class name at compile time but have it as a string at runtime, NSClassFromString will return the class object:
+If you don't know the class name at compile time but have it as a string at runtime, you can use NSClassFromString to return the class object:

 '''

 NSString className;

 ...

 if ( [anObject isKindOfClass:NSClassFromString(className)] )

 ...

 '''